magento/devdocs/guides/v2.0/mtf/mtf_entities/mtf_page.md

 2. Add the previously created blocks presented on this page to the `<page>` node

-3. Generate the page
+3. Run the page generator

 Let's see an example of the Magento Widget page:

 `magento2/dev/tests/functional/tests/app/Magento/Widget/Test/Page/Adminhtml/WidgetInstanceIndex.xml`

-where four blocks has been added:
+where four blocks have been added:

 {%highlight xml%}